 “This is a challenging hypothesis to prove because we don’t have any documentary evidence of the specific practice of dental modification in Panama until the 19th century,” Smith-Guzmán explains.
 “From the Panama Viejo findings, we know now that enslaved people with modified teeth were brought to Panama from Africa, but we still don’t have evidence that the practice was continued by these individuals after they arrived on the Isthmus.”

-She hopes that they can obtain more evidence if they locate and do archaeological exploration of a colonial period burial ground associated with a community of cimarrones, the name given to the enslaved Africans who escaped their Spanish masters and formed isolate, autonomous villages.
+She hopes that they can obtain more evidence if they locate and do archaeological exploration of a colonial period burial ground associated with a community of cimarrones, the name given to the enslaved Africans who escaped their Spanish masters and formed isolated, autonomous villages.

 Another idea, yet to be explored, is the possible exchange with indigenous groups from northwestern Costa Rica, where there is evidence of pre-Columbian dental modification, perhaps through the Bocas del Toro region to the Ngäbe.